OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 > The `Range.getDirectDependents` method is currently only available in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]
 >

-With [Range.getDirectDependents](/javascript/api/excel/excel.range#getDirectDependents__), your add-in can locate a formula's direct dependent cells.
+Locate a formula's direct dependent cells with [Range.getDirectDependents](/javascript/api/excel/excel.range#getDirectDependents__).
 Like `Range.getDirectPrecedents`, `Range.getDirectDependents` also returns a `WorkbookRangeAreas` object.
-This object contains the addresses of all the dependents in the workbook.
+This object contains the addresses of all the direct dependents in the workbook.
 It has a separate `RangeAreas` object for each worksheet containing at least one formula dependent.
 For more information on working with the `RangeAreas` object, see [Work with multiple ranges simultaneously in Excel add-ins](excel-add-ins-multiple-ranges.md).

 In the Excel UI, the **Trace Dependents** button draws an arrow from dependent cells to the selected formula.
 Unlike the Excel UI button, the `getDirectDependents` method does not draw arrows.